 Why it matters

 Energy consumption is one of the main causes of greenhouse gas emissions and, as a result, global warming.
-In a world faced with a growing population, the only way to curb the increase in energy consumption while preserving social and economic development is to improve energy efficiency.
+In a world faced with a growing population, one effective way to curb the increase in energy consumption while preserving social and economic development is to improve energy efficiency.
 Therein lies the challenge.

 The stakes are particularly high for the oil and gas industry, which accounts for one-third of all carbon dioxide emissions worldwide.
 Of these, 85% are due to the end-use of products such as fuels, with the remainder generated by production facilities, refineries and oil and gas distribution.